 Introduction to CPIX¶

-Ideally, a DRM provider supplies a CPIX document, which can then be used as input for Unified Origin; see Command-line options for specifying CPIX document URLs for the various contexts in which you can use a CPIX document with Origin.
+Ideally, a DRM provider supplies a CPIX document, which can then be used as input for the Unified Streaming Platform; see Command-line options for specifying CPIX document URLs for the various contexts in which you can use a CPIX document.
 If your DRM provider does not (yet) supply a CPIX document, it is possible to create one yourself.

 Minimum info necessary¶